-The number of saltwater fish species that inhabit our oceans, bays and inlets make saltwater fishing trips among the most exciting types of fishing trips you can take.
-There are saltwater fish that can be caught on light tackle from a pier or in backcountry waters, and types of saltwater fish that can only be landed with an experienced crew and the heaviest of gear in offshore ocean waters.
+The variety of saltwater fish that inhabit our oceans, bays and inlets make saltwater fishing trips among the most exciting types of fishing trips you can take.
+There are types of saltwater fish that can be caught on light tackle from a pier or in backcountry waters, and several other species of popular saltwater fish that can only be landed with an experienced crew and the heaviest of gear in offshore ocean waters.

-Saltwater fish species live in one of three basic types of marine habitats or environments.
+Of all the saltwater fishing tips you may learn over time, try to remember this basic rule.
+Saltwater fish live in one of three types of marine habitats or environments.

-- Demersal fish: Fish species that live on or near the bottom of the ocean are referred to as demersal fish.
-Flounder and halibut are two examples of demersal fish species.
+- Demersal fish: Fish that live on or near the bottom of the ocean are referred to as demersal fish.
+Flounder and halibut are two examples of demersal fish.

 - Reef fish: As you may have already guessed, reef fish are species that live either within or in close range of coral reef systems.
-Red snapper and gag grouper are both examples of reef fish species.
+Red snapper and gag grouper are both examples of reef fish.

 If you are a beginning saltwater angler or if you are fishing an area for the first time, it's always a good idea to hire an experienced guide or charter captain that can help educate you about the best strategies and techniques for each species.
 You can also read through a list of saltwater fishing Q & A before you go in order to make the most of your day on the water.